 The back matter includes a photographer’s note with details about how Ellen Harasimowicz took the photographs at night (see her stunning portfolio), as well as an author’s note.

 This book is absolutely lovely and inspiring, but I do have a caveat.
-The book shows great results attracting moths, but that won't be possible in every neighborhood and in every season.
+The book shows great results attracting moths, but that might not be possible in every neighborhood and in every season.
 Research when moths are active in your area.
 Look for sites where it is safe to be out at night and also where there are enough trees and bushes to be food for moth caterpillars.
-If you've never done this before, you might want to check the National Moth Week events map and attend local events hosted by experts and hobbyists for best results.
-We'd love to hear from you if you do.
+If you’ve never done this before, you might want to check the National Moth Week events map and attend local events hosted by experts and hobbyists for best results.
+We’d love to hear from you if you do.